jemathews0/robo_sim/README.md

 ## Using this repo

-To run the simulator, first make sure the `/tmp/robo_sim` directory exists.
-Then you will need to run the following scripts at once.
+To run the simulator, open two terminals.
+Then you will need to run the following scripts one in each terminal.
+In a conda prompt shell, the following commands would work.

 ```
-./broker.py
+python broker.py
-./simulator.py which_map.json
+python simulator.py which_map.json
 ```

+## broker.py and simulator.py

 The broker script makes the ZeroMQ messaging easier.
 All nodes publish to the broker and subscribe to the broker.
 The broker forwards all messages to all the